ant-design/ant-design/components/mentions/index.en-US.md

 title: Mentions
 ---

-Added in 3.19.0.
 Mention component.

-If you want to check deprecated Mention component api, click [here](/components/mention).
+> Mention component is deprecated.
+Please click [here](/components/mention) to view old document.

 ## When To Use